 - Effects of Alcoholism

-Alcohol dependence is a disease that results in extreme cravings, physical symptoms of alcohol withdrawal and overall loss of control.
+Alcohol dependence is a disease that results in extreme cravings, physical symptoms of withdrawal, and overall loss of control.
 Over time, the serious side effects of consistent alcohol abuse can worsen and produce damaging complications.
 Alcoholism is a disease that can be treated.

 Who is Affected by Alcoholism?